-In February 2017, the Union Health Ministry released a progressive and much-welcome pamphlet on reproductive health.
+In February 2017, the Union Health Ministry released a progressive and much-welcome pamphlet on sex education.
 Called ‘Sathiyaa’, this manual would be distributed to over a lakh educators.
 They would then engage with India’s young adults, talking to them about sex, sexuality, gender-based behavior and issues of reproductive health.

 This isn’t the first radical move made by India’s Health Ministry.
 Back in 2014, the Ministry of Family Welfare launched Rashtriya Kishor Swasthya Karyakram (RKSK) which didn’t just cover well-being but zoomed in on topics like sexual diseases and even sexual violence.
 Like ‘Sathiyaa’, this program worked with village health clinics, making sensitive information accessible.